 There is a concept in art called the “appreciative eye.”
 For example, imagine yourself walking in an outdoor market and encountering an original Raphael pain …

 Kalia Kelmenson founded Maui Mind and Body to support women's health.
-She is the creator of Core Strength Balance and Mind Body Booty Camp and enjoys moonlighting as the reviews editor at Spirituality & Health.
+She is the creator of Core Strength Balance and Mind Body Booty Camp and is the editorial director at Spirituality & Health.
 Kalia explores the fascinating intersection of fitness and mind-body health.
 Find inspiration for your movement practice from research and stories that are emerging from this intriguing field.